fdelgadodelapuente/isce2_install/README.md

 ISCE2 installation

 For compiling the software in macOS.
-I tested these instrcctions on
+I tested these instrucctions with the following macOS versions and compilers

 Feb 22 2019 MacMini2014/MacBookAir2015, High Sierra and Mojave, gcc7